Boleslav Yavorsky

 Through his teachings and editorial positions he heavily influenced Soviet music theory.
 However, outside Soviet circles, he has had little impact.

 Biography

+Yavorsky was born in Kharkiv.
 He studied at the Moscow Conservatory under Sergei Taneyev.
 He taught at the Kiev Conservatory until 1919, the First Music Tekhnikum in Moscow, which he founded, and the Moscow Conservatory.

-He chaired the music section of Narkompros from 1922 to 1930.
+He chaired the music section of the People's Commissariat for Education (Narkompros) from 1922 to 1930.

 Yavorsky was a friend, mentor and confidant of the composer Dmitri Shostakovich and played an important role in the latter's development.
 He often used his influence to further Shostakovich's career.

-His students included Rostislav Berberov, Vladimir Aleksandrovich Dukelsky (also known as Vernon Duke), Alexei Fedorovich Kozlovsky, Alexander Abramovich Krein, Sergei Protopopov, Mykola Leontovych, Tatiana Grigorievna Shaborkina (director of the Scriabin Museum from 1941–84), Maria Wiłkomirska, and Isaak Rabinovich, whose son Boleslav Rabinovich was named after Isaak's beloved teacher.
+His students included Rostislav Berberov, Vladimir Aleksandrovich Dukelsky (also known as Vernon Duke), Alexei Fedorovich Kozlovsky, Alexander Abramovich Krein, Sergei Protopopov, Mykola Leontovych, Tatiana Grigorievna Shaborkina (director of the Scriabin Museum from 1941 until 1984), Maria Wiłkomirska, and Isaak Rabinovich, whose son Boleslav Rabinovich was named after Isaak's beloved teacher.
+Yavorsky died in Saratov.